Bulgaria Summer Holidays

 However, its most famous attribute as the name suggests is the beach which is listed as a Blue Flag Beach meaning it is safe to swim, clean and pollution-free.
 Golden Sands is blessed with some great beach bars where you can take a sundowner at incredibly low prices.
 A lovely road train offers visitors the chance to rest their legs while being ferried between key locations.

 At night there is a dizzying choice of bars, restaurants with one of my pet hates, pictures of every meal on the menu and clubs featuring the old favourite “karaoke” where you can choose songs from the local Bulgarian hit parade written in Cyrillic or if your not up to that challenge then there are plenty of your more recognisable favourites.

 I found Golden Sands a little too commercial and glitzy for me although it does what it says on the tin and caters for families or singles looking for a Bulgaria summer holiday with fun, 24/7 entertainment and beach life all at an amazing price.

-Just 30kms from Golden Sands and a very popular excursion are the Botanical Gardens of Balchik.
-Here you will find rare species of plants, cactus, stalls selling local produce and souvenirs, a small church and even a little beach with refreshments.
+Just 30 km from Golden Sands and a very popular excursion are the Botanical Gardens of Balchik.
+Here you will find rare species of plants, cacti, stalls selling local produce and souvenirs, a small church and even a little beach with refreshments.
 This was far more to my taste and I wholeheartedly recommend this trip.

 St Konstantin & Elena

-Just 7kms south of Golden Sands is the peaceful resort of St Konstantin.
+Just 7 km south of Golden Sands is the peaceful resort of St Konstantin.

 There is the most lovely beach here with its small village centre home to a few shops, bars, restaurants and market stalls.
 Very popular are the numerous mineral springs and treatments available in both the town and its hotels and these draw in visitors looking to be refreshed and revived!
 Am guessing as a result of a night in Golden Sands or Sunny Beach!